AdobeDocs/audience-manager.en/help/using/api/rest-api-main/aam-api-getting-started.md

 ### Step 3: Receive the Token

-The JSON response contains your access token.
+The [!DNL JSON] response contains your access token.
 The response should look like this:

 ```json
 {